DanielMiller47427518/PatternAnalysis-2025/recognition/Improved_2DUNet_s4742751/README.md

 We can see from the predicted masks that the model is able to very succesfully segment the unseen data.
 The model is able to capture the larger structures such as the Bladder and
 Bones very well, as well as preserving the smaller structures, like the prostate.

+## Dependencies
+Python: 3/12/4
+PyTorch: 2.9.0 + CUDA 12.8
+Numpy: 2.3.4
+Matplotlib: 3.10.7
+Nibabel: 5.3.2

+## How to use
+Ensure Data is downloaded, can be found [here](https://data.csiro.au/collection/csiro:51392v2?redirected=true) Install all listed dependencies into a virtual environment Define paths to data in utils.py (see Directories above) To train, run: python train.py
+To get predictions as well as sample outputs run: python predict.py Dice score per class is printed to stdout, and images are saved in specified IMAGE_PATH

+## References
+1. Isensee, F; et al. "Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge" Feb.
+2018.
+Retrieved from https://arxiv.org/abs/1802.10508v1